 Graduate medical education occurs in clinical settings that establish the foundation for practice-based and lifelong learning.
-The professional development of the physician, begun in medical school, continues through faculty modeling of the effacement of self-interest in a humanistic environment that emphasizes joy in curiosity, problem-solving, academic rigor, and discovery.
+The professional development of the physician, begun in medical school, continues through faculty modeling of the effacement of selfinterest in a humanistic environment that emphasizes joy in curiosity, problem-solving, academic rigor, and discovery.
 This transformation is often physically, emotionally, and intellectually demanding and occurs in a variety of clinical learning environments committed to graduate medical education and the well-being of patients, residents, fellows, faculty members, students, and all members of the health care team.

-Int.B.
 Definition of Specialty

 Residency education in internal medicine-pediatrics encompasses integrative education and training in both internal medicine and pediatrics.
 The combined training program allows for the development of a physician knowledgeable in the full spectrum of human development, from newborns to the aged.
-It includes the study and practice of health promotion, disease prevention, diagnosis, care, and treatment of infants, children, adolescents of all genders, men, and women.
-The scientific model of problem solving and evidence-based decision-making with a commitment to lifelong learning and an attitude of caring derived from humanistic and professional values is are integral to the specialty.
-TheA combined internal medicine-pediatrics program prepares graduates to provide health care in a broad spectrum of practice that includes primary and subspecialty care and, as well as ambulatory and hospital-based care, with additional subspecialty education and training in urban, rural, and global settings.
+It includes the study and practice of health promotion, disease prevention, diagnosis, care, and treatment of infants, children, adolescents, and adults men,-Combined Internal Medicine - Pediatrics Tracked Changes Copy ©2025 Accreditation Council for Graduate Medical Education (ACGME)

+and women.
+The scientific model of problem solving and evidence-based decision making with a commitment to lifelong learning and an attitude of caring derived from humanistic and professional values is integral to the specialty.
+The A combined internal medicine-pediatrics program prepares graduates to provide health care in a broad spectrum of practice that includes primary and subspecialty care and, as well as ambulatory and hospital-based care, with additional subspecialty education and training in urban, rural, and global settings.